Monticello, Arkansas

-Monticello (/ˌmɒntɪˈsɛloʊ/ MON-tiss-EL-oh) is a college town in, and the county seat of, Drew County, Arkansas, United States.
-As of the 2010 census it had a population of 9,467.
+Monticello (/ˌmɒntɪˈsɛloʊ/ MON-tiss-EL-oh) is a college town in and the county seat of Drew County, Arkansas.
+As of 2023, it had an estimated population of 8,175.
 Founded in 1849 in the Arkansas Timberlands near the Arkansas Delta region, the city has long been a commercial, cultural and educational hub for southeast Arkansas.
-With a historically agriculture- and silviculture-based economy, Monticello has diversified to include growth from the medical sector and the University of Arkansas at Monticello (UAM).
+With a historically agriculture- and silviculture-based economy, it has diversified to include growth from the medical sector and the University of Arkansas at Monticello.